JeyDotC/Hirudo/README.md

 --------

-Hirudo is a small, general purpose framework for PHP 5.3+ which goal is to abstract developers from challenges of creating extensions for CMS.
+Hirudo is a small, general purpose framework for PHP 5.3+ which goal is to abstract developers from challenges of creating extensions for CMSs.

-It's components maily consist in abstract classes and interfaces so the different implelemtations shall deal with the containing CMS details, generally using the corresponding classes of the CMS and delegating the responsibility to them.
+It's components mainly consist in abstract classes and interfaces so the different implelemtations shall deal with the containing CMS details, generally using the corresponding classes of the CMS and delegating the responsibility to them.

-There will be two implementations at first:
+There are three implementations up to now:

-* A Joomla! version that will work as a Joomla! component.
+* The Joomla! version that works as a component [Supported versions: 1.5, 1.6(not tested), 1.7, 2.5].
+* The Drupal version that works as a module [Supported versions: 6.x, 7.x, 8.x].
-* A Stand alone version that can live by itself.
+* The Stand alone version that can live by itself.

 ### About the name